isomerpages/mlaw-corp/news/press-releases/_posts/2007-03-26-Ratification-of-the-Singapore-Treaty-on-the-Law-Of-Trademarks.md

 ---
-layout: post
-title: Ratification of the Singapore Treaty on the Law Of Trademarks
+title: 'Ratification of the Singapore Treaty on the Law Of Trademarks'
 permalink: /news/press-releases/ratification-of-the-singapore-treaty-on-the-law-of-trademarks
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 26 Mar 2007 Posted in [Press releases](/news/press-releases)